slatermorgan/RESTful-Routing-Blog-Site/README.md

 A simple blog site styled in Semantic UI, with CRUD capabilities, using RESTful Routing within Node.js

-Using EJS, Express, a MongoDB database and mongoose.
+Using EJS, Express, a MongoDB database with mongoose.

 Dependencies